IsabellyLara7/IsabellyLara7/README.md

 # ୨ৎ About Me:

 I'm a developer with experience mainly <br>in frontend.
-I completed high school integrated with a Technical Course in Analysis and system development.
+I completed high school integrated with <br> a Technical Course in Analysis and system development.
 At the moment I am working on my graduation<br>course learning multiplatform software development <br>in the public são paulo's technology college (FATEC)

 ## ☆ Socials: